-We have audited the annual consolidated financial statements of the group (the "Group") with BNP Paribas Bank Polska S.A. as the parent (the "Parent", "Bank"), which comprise the consolidated statement of financial position as at December 31, 2019, and the consolidated statement of profit or loss, the consolidated statement of other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies and other explanatory information (the "consolidated financial statements").
+We have audited the annual financial statements of BNP Paribas Bank Polska S.A. (the "Bank"), which comprise the statement of financial position as at December 31, 2019, and the statement of profit or loss, the statement of other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information (the "financial statements").

-In our opinion, the accompanying consolidated financial statements:
+In our opinion, the accompanying financial statements:

-- give a true and fair view of the economic and financial position of the Group as at December 31, 2019, and of its financial performance and its cash flows for the year then ended in accordance with the applicable International Financial Reporting Standards, as endorsed by the European Union, and the adopted accounting policies; - comply, as regards their form and content, with the applicable laws and the articles of association of the Parent.
+- give a true and fair view of the economic and financial position of the Bank as at December 31, 2019, and of its financial performance and its cash flows for the year then ended in accordance with the applicable in accordance with the applicable International Financial Reporting Standards ("IFRSs"), as endorsed by the European Union, and the adopted accounting policies; - comply, as regards their form and content, with the applicable laws and the articles of association of the Bank; - have been prepared based on properly kept accounting records, in accordance with Section 2 of the Accounting Act of 29 September 1994 (the "Accounting Act", Journal of Laws of 2019, item 351, as amended).